Obstetric Anesthesia Fellowship Program

 The ideal applicant will have a demonstrated interest in obstetric anesthesia.
 In accordance with Canadian immigration requirements, priority will be given to Canadian citizens and permanent residents of Canada.
 The BC Women’s Hospital hires on the basis of merit and is committed to employment equity.

 During their fellowship, fellows will manage both routine and high risk labours and vaginal deliveries, as well as elective and emergency instrumental/operative deliveries.
 Fellows will initially be closely supervised by a consultant/staff anesthesiologist with the intent of taking on the full responsibilities of a consultant anesthesiologist.
 In addition, fellows will develop confidence and competence in devising care plans for parturients with complex medical problems.
+Please note: *we do not routinely provide care for parturients with high-risk cardiothoracic conditions or those who require ongoing mechanical ventilation and critical care.

 Fellows are expected to take on 13 clinical shifts per month and approximately 5 of those will be in-house night calls.
 These shifts will include coverage of